daniell419/spill_imputation/README.md

 # Simulate the spillover data
 df_sim <- simulate_spillover_data()
 ```
 The dataset produced by `simulate_panel_data()` is a **balanced panel** of `n_units × n_periods` observations.
 Each row represents a unit (`id`) observed at a particular time period (`time`).
 The data is designed to simulate a difference-in-differences (DiD) setup with spillover effects, that occur at time t=4.
 There is a group of untreated and unexposed units denoted by `not_exposed`.
-Below, step 3 explains in detail the spillover simulation procedure.
+Below, the simulation overview explains in detail the spillover simulation procedure.
 The estimator expects the following data formatting:

 #### **Columns**